 Biafra and the Rhetoric of Holocaust Comparisons

-At an inter-confessional protest rally at Saint Patrick’s Cathedral in Manhattan on October 26, 1968, Rabbi A. James Rudin blended images of Biafra and the Nazi genocide of the Jews: “In my mind’s eye the smokestacks of Auschwitz blur into the cities and the bush country of Biafra.
+At an interconfessional protest rally at Saint Patrick’s Cathedral in Manhattan on 26 October 1968, Rabbi A. James Rudin blended images of Biafra and the Nazi genocide of the Jews: “In my mind’s eye the smokestacks of Auschwitz blur into the cities and the bush country of Biafra.
 In my wakeful and terrible visions I see the mass Jewish graves of Europe rapidly filling with starving and dying Biafrans.”
 By linking the events, the Jewish cleric summoned an imperative to act.
 The particular fate of the European Jewry and a moral universalism dovetail seamlessly: “When the fires of the Nazi crematoria were finally extinguished twenty-three years ago, a stunned and traumatized Jewish people cried from the very depths of its being: human destruction must never happen again to any people at any time in any place.”
 Rabbi Tanenbaum considered remaining silent incompatible with Jewish ethics in a world after Auschwitz: “Silence, indifference, spectatorship to human suffering are the cardinal sins in the Jewish value system today.
-“Thou shall not stand idly by the blood of thy brother” has become virtually the eleventh commandment in contemporary Judaism.”
+‘Thou shall not stand idly by the blood of thy brother’ has become virtually the eleventh commandment in contemporary Judaism.”

 Representations of the Biafran crisis shared a set of similarities with representations of the Holocaust.
 In their apathy, the Biafran children resemble the figure of the “Mussulman” in German concentration camps: “people of a determined fatalism,” as Eugen Kogon wrote.
 Similarly, Holocaust victims were also represented as archetypical figures rather than individuals in contemporary accounts – as nameless “inmates” doomed to die in the “univers concentrationnaire.”
 Again, victims were not portrayed as individuals, but as groups.
 These tropes – of apathetic victims represented as part of a collective rather than as individuals – are common features in humanitarian narratives.
 However, the photographs from Biafra evoked for contemporaries images taken during the liberation of the camps in 1945 – and seldom of other humanitarian crises or genocides.
 The nascent public memory and historical centrality of the Holocaust was not yet fully formed in the late 1960s.
 Yet it provided contemporaries with means to render the Biafran conflict legible and comprehensible.
-This emerging visual narrative of genocide simultaneously brought a faraway crises and the Holocaust into the focus of international media attention.
+This emerging visual narrative of genocide simultaneously brought a faraway crisis and the Holocaust into the focus of international media attention.

 For Biafra, there were no photographs of heaps of corpses similar to those found in Bergen-Belsen.
 This time, mass death still seemed to be preventable.
-The estimates of victim counts were regularly used to emphasise the need for immediate action.
-An ad that the American Committee to Keep Biafra Alive ran in the New York-based Jewish Press, for example, predicted that the death toll in Biafra would match that of the Holocaust, exclaiming: “Dear God, not again.”
+The estimates of victim counts were regularly used to emphasize the need for immediate action.
+An ad that the American Committee to Keep Biafra Alive ran in the New York–based Jewish Press, for example, predicted that the death toll in Biafra would match that of the Holocaust, exclaiming: “Dear God, not again” (Figure 10.3).

 Fig. 10.3 Here

 The photographs of individual infants’ bodies also boded ill for the conflict by invoking visual parallels with Nazi mass murder.
-In a volume edited by German Biafra activists, an image of a dead child was reprinted that resembled the photographs of heaps of bodies Bergen-Belsen so closely that it could have been taken in a Nazi concentration camp.
+In a volume edited by German Biafra activists, an image of a dead child was reprinted that resembled the photographs of heaps of bodies in Bergen-Belsen so closely that it could have been taken in a Nazi concentration camp (Figure 10.4).

 Fig. 10.4 Here